ICTD-IITD/Detecting_Mining_Areas_India/README.md

 No arguments are taken while running the scripts.
 Path to the folder containing satellite images and masks are needed to be set in the script only.

-Defined functions in Script:
-augment_data():
-	randomly changing the orientation of input images to increase training images.

-Convolution_layers: - down_block, up_block, bottleneck
-	for down samping and upsampling.

-Performance calculating functions: - jaccard_distance, weighted_binary_crossentropy, iou_score, mean_iou
-	for calculation of accuracy and loss incured by the trained model.
+Output:
+Saves the best model(default: best in terms of lowest val_loss) in ".h5" format.

+Given script contains 2 models of Unet:

 Unet():
-	Unet architecture is implemented for 7 down and 7 up layers to train the model.
+	This model contains 7 down and 7 up blocks and a bottleneck layer.
 	Originally described here: https://github.com/nikhilroxtomar/UNet-Segmentation-in-Keras-TensorFlow

 Unetv2():
-	Unet architecture inspired by https://deepsense.ai/deep-learning-for-satellite-imagery-via-image-segmentation/.
+	This Unet model was inspired by https://deepsense.ai/deep-learning-for-satellite-imagery-via-image-segmentation/.

 Model described in Unet() seems to work better than the one in Unetv2()

-Output of Script:
-	Saves the best model(default: best in terms of lowest val_loss) in ".h5" format.